-If an optional advanced network Communications Gateway is included in the Interface Module, see The Appendixes for the specific Communications Gateway wiring details.
+If an optional advanced network Communications Gateway is included in the Interface Module, see the specific appendix for that Communications Gateway wiring details.

 If the optional network Communications Gateway is present, the integrated ModbusRTU interface on the HMI Display will not be available.
 When configured, the Communications Gateway will occupy the ModbusRTU COM2/3 DB9 connector on the back of the HMI Display.